enskose/enskose.github.io/README.md

 > Impact on Business Processes:
 - Beyond just crunching numbers, this report is all about how data-driven decision making can transform business processes.
 It’s a practical demonstration of how using the right tools and methods can lead to smarter, more informed strategies.

-- This report reflects my analytical approach, the technology I used, and my problem-solving skills.
-I hope that as you explore this project, you get a genuine feel for how I work with data to create actionable insights and add value to business strategies.
+**This report reflects my analytical approach, the technology I used, and my problem-solving skills.
+I hope that as you explore this project, you get a genuine feel for how I work with data to create actionable insights and add value to business strategies.**

-# Test

-[^1]: This is the footnote.

-term
-: definition

-~~The world is flat.~~

-I need to highlight these ==very important words==.

-H~2~O

-X^2^